Leopold Figl

-Leopold Figl (2 October 1902 – 9 May 1965) was an Austrian politician of the Austrian People's Party (Christian Democrats) and the first Federal Chancellor after World War II.
-He was also the youngest Federal Chancellor of Austria after the war before Sebastian Kurz.
+Leopold Figl (2 October 1902 – 9 May 1965) was an Austrian politician of the Austrian People's Party (ÖVP) and the first Chancellor after World War II.
+As foreign minister, he subsequently took part in the negotiations on the Austrian State Treaty, which he signed in 1955.

 Life

 Born a farmer's son in the Lower Austrian village of Rust im Tullnerfeld, Figl after graduation as Dipl.-Ing. of Agriculture at the University of Natural Resources and Applied Life Sciences Vienna became vice chair of the Lower Austrian Bauernbund (Farmer's League) in 1931 and chairman in 1933.
-In 1930, Figl married Hilde Hemala (1906-1989) and had two children.
+In 1930, Figl married Hilde Hemala (1906–1989) and had two children.

-After the authoritarian revolution of Engelbert Dollfuss, who had served as his mentor within the Farmer's League, Figl became a member of the federal council of economic policy and became leader of the paramilitary organisation of Ostmärkische Sturmscharen for the state of Lower Austria.
+After the authoritarian revolution of Engelbert Dollfuss, which led to the Ständestaat dictatorship, Figl became a member of the council of economic policy and leader of the paramilitary organisation of Ostmärkische Sturmscharen in Lower Austria.

-After the Anschluss, the Nazis deported Figl to Dachau concentration camp in 1938, from which he was released in May 1943.
-He then worked as an oil engineer, but in October 1944 Figl was rearrested and brought to Mauthausen concentration camp.
-On 21 January 1945, he was brought with the later executed resistance fighter Heinrich Maier to Vienna.
+After the Anschluss, the Nazis deported Figl to Dachau concentration camp in 1938 due to his prominent position in the Ständestaat.
+He was released in May 1943 and subsequently worked as an oil engineer.
+In October 1944, he was rearrested and taken to Mauthausen concentration camp.
+On 21 January 1945, he was brought back to Vienna together with the later executed resistance fighter Heinrich Maier.
 The folder of his dossier was marked with the abbreviation 'VG' indicating that a Volksgerichtshof (People's Court) trial, often ending with a death penalty, was planned or in preparation.
-Figl was released on 6 April 1945, when troops of the Soviet Army advanced to the centre of Vienna in an operation which became known as the Vienna Offensive.
+Figl was released on 6 April 1945, when the Soviet Army took Vienna.

-After the defeat of the Nazis, the Allies occupied Austria at the end of World War II.
-The Soviet military commander, Fyodor Tolbukhin, asked Figl to manage the provision of food for the population of Vienna.
+During Allied-occupied Austria, the Soviet military commander, Fyodor Tolbukhin, asked Figl to manage the provision of food for the population of Vienna.

 On 14 April 1945 he refounded the Bauernbund and integrated it into the Austrian People's Party (ÖVP), which was founded three days later.
-Figl was elected vice chair.
-On 27 April he became interim Governor of Lower Austria and vice-minister.
+On 27 April he became interim Governor of Lower Austria as well as co-vice chancellor of the country.